openmrs/openmrs-book-guide/reporting.md

 ### Period indicator report

 Having created their indicators, they built a report that combined them.
-They used aPeriod Indicator Report, which is a simple way to show the indicators you have already defined.
+They used a **Period Indicator Report**, which is a simple way to show the indicators you have already defined.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20indicator%20report.png)

 ## Running the report

-To run this report, the Amani Clinic data manager clicks theReporting link on the top of the screen and selects theProgram Monitoring Report.
+To run this report, the Amani Clinic data manager clicks the **Reporting** link on the top of the screen and selects the **Program Monitoring Report**.
 They must enter the start and end date of the week for which to generate the report.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20run.png)